The Tandana Foundation

 Guachinguero, Ecuador

 The teachers and parents at the Guachinguero school are committed to providing the best possible education for their children.
 They worked hard on rebuilding and expanding a building at the school to create space for a computer lab, office, and community kitchen, asking Tandana for help with materials.
 Several Tandana volunteer groups also had the opportunity to work alongside community members and interact with the children while contributing to this effort.
 The building is now beautifully rebuilt and functioning with a kitchen, office, and storage room.
-Community members and school officials invited Tandana's representatives to celebrate completion of the first story with an inauguration ceremony.
+Community members and school officials invited Tandana's representatives to celebrate completion of the first story with an External link opens in new tab or windowinauguration ceremony.

 Gualapuro, Ecuador

-Kansongo, Mali Kindergarden Center
+Kansongho, Mali Kindergarden Center

 Residents of Kansongo are busy constructing a classroom for their kindergarten.
 This will be a wonderful addition to their community and a great space for youngsters to learn.
 It was completed in September 2021!